justin-roche/serenade-mode/README.md

                                     ("demote" . org-do-demote)))
 ```

+### Macros

 To help ensure discoverability, speech maps do not allow lambdas as bound commands.
-You can instead use the provided currying macro __serc__ within a backquoted list:
+You can instead use the provided currying macro __serc__ within a backquoted list, shown here with its macro expansion:

 ```elisp